design-automation-edu/urban-prototyping-2018/zi_han/iteration3c.md

 * Good window ratio = 77.64%

 ### Evaluation
 Comparing Iteration 3C with Iteration 3B, Good buildings have became worse, with 76.69% of good buildings, down from its previous 83.68%.
-While Good Window seems to have increased to 36.95%, in reality, this option is worse-off due to the misapportunity for the tower blocks to contain courtyard gardens which would significantly increase its good window ratio.
+While Good Windows seems to have increased to 36.95%, in reality, this option is worse-off due to the mis-opportunity for the tower blocks to contain courtyard gardens which would significantly increase its good window ratio.